willmhowes/atbash-git-branching-practice/README.md

 - 'git checkout new-branch' - checks out the branch called new-branch
 - 'git push remote-name new-branch' - pushes code from branch 'branch-name' to the remote 'remote-name' (usually origin)

+Merge commands
+- git merge --no-ff branch-to-be-merged

+HINT: If stuck in VIM, type `:wq` to write changes and escape the clutches of VIM

 'I am causing trouble'